yms2772/kakao.go/README.md

 # kakao.go
-Simple kakaotalk chatbot using LOCO protocal for Go
+A Simple kakaotalk chatbot using LOCO protocal for Go

 # Introduction
 A package that makes the LOCO protocol compatible with Go.